JetBrains/compose-multiplatform/benchmarks/kn-performance/README.md

-# Compose benchmarks for JVM vs Kotlin Native comparison
+# Compose benchmarks for K/N

-## Run Desktop
-- `./gradlew :run`

 ## Run native on MacOS
  - `./gradlew runReleaseExecutableMacosArm64` (Works on Arm64 processors)